The Swiss Guard

 The Swiss Guard – which is also known as the world’s smallest army – has been in the service of the Pope in the Vatican for more than 500 years.
-Only recently the contingent was increased from 110 to 135 in response to increased demand for their services.
+The contingent was increased from 110 to 135 in 2015 in response to increased demand for their services.
 The Swiss, together with the Pontifical Gendarmerie, are responsible for ensuring the safety of the Pope both within and outside the Vatican and for accompanying Pope Francis, who enjoys contact with people, on all his public engagements.

 In addition to the security service, the Swiss Guard’s tasks include ceremonial duties, such as that of guard of honour at receptions and audiences.
 Nevertheless, the work of the Swiss Guard, who wear very a colourful uniform, is by no means simply that of being on show.
 In the event of an emergency, the halberd-bearers must make the right decisions to protect the Pope.

 ‘Acriter et Fideliter’ – Fiercely and Faithfully